 We cannot begin to fully express our gratitude to Free the Music for selecting our storefront for one of their gorgeous pianos.
 It has been a gift sharing the piano with the community and having so many citizens come in to play.

 Do you happen to live around the Sewickley area?
 Good news!
 CYM is now offering free classes called Prelude.
 Prelude sessions are fun, interactive demo classes that allow budding musicians to explore potential programs and instruments.
 Come listen, touch, and learn about the different instruments offered at CYM and then take part in a group music class which will have your child singing, dancing, and creating music!
 Prelude is available for children ages 4 to 12, and no prior experience is needed.

-Our first classes will be at CYM Sewickley on August 30th during Sewickley’s Night Mart.
+Our next classes will be at CYM Sewickley in September.
+Be sure to check this website and CYM’s social media for the date.
 To register, click the link here!

 Most people think of going to camp as sitting around the campfire and roasting marshmallows while friends tell spooky stories.
 For one CYM student, summer camp includes chamber classes, orchestra rehearsal, and performance!